QuickBlox/q-consultation/README.md

 ## Introduction

 Q-Consultation is a web application for online chat and video consultations.
+The app provides code to build a secure means to hold virtual private meetings and video calls and messaging across a multitude of use cases including telehealth, recruitment, social engagement, finance, online education, e-commerce, and more.
 The application is built on React JS and consists of three major parts: QuickBlox back-end and two web applications for [Client](#client-application-interface) and [Provider](#provider-application-interface).

+To learn more about the app features visit: <https://quickblox.com/products/qconsultation>.

 ## Documentation